Ever wonder why people have affairs? Or if your own marriage is at risk?

 Here’s a breakdown of what commonly happens leading up to an affair…

-2) Partners start to drift apart
+2) You and your partner start to drift apart

 While it’s true that affairs can cause havoc and are a major cause for divorce, many couples are able to move past an affair and grow closer because of it.
-Couples who see affairs as an opportunity to understand what isn’t going well in their marriage are likely to have a closer and more honest relationship than before the affair.
+Attending couples counselling when one or both partners starts to feel disconnected can prevent couples from growing apart and eventually crossing boundaries.